 The Psychonomic Society is the preeminent society for the experimental study of cognition.
 Members are scientists who study how the mind works and advance the basic science of behavior in areas that include memory, learning, problem solving, decision making, language, attention, and perception.
 Many members are concerned with the application of psychology to health, technology, and education, and often use converging methods such as neuroscience and computational science to achieve their research goals.
 Their work also connects with research in biology, chemistry, statistics, computer science, medicine, law, and business.

 All attendees must register, including members who attend for free.
 Registration includes unlimited access to all symposia, talks, poster sessions, receptions, and exhibits.
 Registering online before the meeting lets you avoid lines onsite so you can get to all the great science faster.

-The full Annual Meeting program will be available online in September and as a mobile app for Android and iOS in mid October.
+The preliminary Annual Meeting program is now available.
+The program will be available as a mobile app for Android and iOS in mid-October.
 Printed copies will be available onsite at the Psychonomic Society Registration Desk.
-Members who cannot attend as well as member attendees who would like a print copy in advance, should e-mail Morgan Ryan.
-Books ship at the beginning of November.
+Members who cannot attend the meeting, as well as member attendees who would like a print copy in advance, should email Kim Poss.
+Books will ship at the beginning of November.

 Statement on Anti-harassment